cest-sources/mr_carbon_zero/README.md

 - use the generated **waste heat** as heat supply or reservoir for heat pumps.
 Under the assumption that 20 % of the energy (108 MWh/159 MWh at 1.5/3 T) can be re-used as heat source, this is  21 / 32 MWh unused energy annualy or **6 houshold per MRI system**.

 ### more advanced
-- design and usage of more effecient amplifiers
+- design and usage of more efficient amplifiers
-- more effcient cooling / isolation (e.g. cryogen-free systems, but seem to have similar demand)
+- more efficient cooling / isolation (e.g. cryogen-free systems, but seem to have similar demand)

 ## Solar system and storage dimensioning
 Active times are in average 13h, ca. 6am to 7 pm mostly at daytime, where local photovoltaics (PV) can contribute to the energy demand. [[2]](#literature-references)